Exception from Informed Consent (EFIC) &

 - Click on the Create a New Studies Application button

-- Complete the new study application entirely, ensuring that all requirements described above for planned emergency research are described
+- Complete the new study application entirely, ensuring that all requirements described above for planned emergency research are described.
+Make sure you request a Waiver of Informed Consent for Planned Emergency Research in the application.

 - Attach all other required and supporting documents to the Documents and Attachments page